Home » Health & Fitness » Journaling Prompts for Anxiety

 5. How have I successfully handled a stressful situation in the past?

-Processing Emotions Journaling Prompts for Anxiety
+Processing Emotions Journaling Prompts

 1. What am I anxious about today, and what can I tell myself about these anxieties?